Home » Lifestyle » How Many Poker Chips Do You Need for Home Games?

 Standard Poker Chip Values and Colors

 The two essentials for a game of poker are a deck of cards and poker chips.
-Poker chips are manufactured using various methods, but regardless, you’ll most commonly find the following standard denominations and colors:
+How poker chips are made can vary, but regardless, you’ll most commonly find the following standard poker chip values and colors:

 • White: $1